The area is a good enough metric

 To show that $\Omega{\rm Pl}$ is a homeomorphism we need to show that this map is open and locally injective.
-Openness amounts to showing that for any converging sequence in~$U^s$, say converging to $(X,\omega,\wh\Gamma)$, we can eventually undo the plumbing construction and find $\Omega{\rm Pl}$-preimages in the model domain $\overline{\tkdpm^s}$.
+Openness amounts to showing that for any converging sequence in~$U^s$, say converging to $(\wh{X},\wh{\bfz},\omega,\tau, \wh\Gamma)$, we can eventually undo the plumbing construction and find $\Omega{\rm Pl}$-preimages in the model domain $\overline{\tkdpms}$.
 These preimages are again found level by level, the scales~$t_i$ of the model differentials being determined by the scales~$s_i$ in the definition of convergence in~$U^s$.
-Local injectivity amounts to checking uniqueness of the previous unplumbing steps using perturbed period coordinates.
-See \cite[Section~12.5-12.7]{LMS} for details on these steps.
+Local injectivity amounts to checking uniqueness of the previous unplumbing steps using perturbed period coordinates and can be checked applying \cite{LMS}.
+See Section~12.5-12.7 in loc.\ cit.\ for details on these steps.

-The action of $\CC^*$ on the $k$-th root~$\omega$ defines an action on the space $\kpomoduli$ that is equivariant via $\lambda \mapsto \lambda^k$ with a $\CC^*$-action on $\komoduli$.
+The action of $\CC^*$ on the $k$-th root~$\omega$ defines an action on the space $\komoduli$ that is equivariant via $\lambda \mapsto \lambda^k$ with a $\CC^*$-action on $\komoduli$.
 The quotients of both actions is the same space $\PP \kLMS$.
 We encourage the reader to revisit all the steps to check that the first action extends equivariantly to all auxiliary spaces, multiplying simultaneously all forms at all levels.
 The resulting quotient of $\kLMS$ by $\CC^*$ is the compactification $\PP\kLMS$ claimed in iii) of Theorem~\ref{thm:kLMS}.